ivanhroth/question-forum/documentation/feature-list/README.md

 * What happens if a user who's not logged in tries to post an answer with the form?
     * They'll be redirected to the login page.

 ## Logging out

+As a registered user, I want to log out so that I can view the website as a logged-out user.

+### Questions

+* What happens after a user logs out?
+    * They are redirected to the home page and they are no longer logged in.

+* Where will the log out button be displayed?
+    * In the top right corner, where the "log in" and "register" buttons are displayed for logged-out users.

+* What paths will be used to log a user out?
+    * A POST request to /users/log-out will log the user out.

+### Acceptance criteria

+* User can click the "log out" button in the upper right once they are logged in to log themselves out.

 ## Browse questions

+As a user (who may or may not be registered/logged in), I want to browse the list of most recent questions on the site.

+### Questions

+* Where will the list of recent questions be found (by what routes will it be accessed)?
+    * At the home page (a GET request to /)

+* Will the homepage look different for logged in vs. logged out users?
+    * Apart from the log in/register buttons in the navbar, no. This may be changed later but it's not part of MVP.

+* What order will the recent questions be listed in?
+    * Chronological (most recent first)

+* How many questions will be displayed at a time?
+    * For now, all the questions in the database will be displayed on the homepage.

+### Acceptance criteria

+* Users can access the homepage (/) and see a list of all questions on the site, listed in chronological order from most to least recent.